Home Tour: $15,000 Renovation for TV host Lee Teng's 5-room HDB in Bishan - designed by his mum

 The Taiwanese-born Singaporean says: “I travel once every two to three weeks so my mum came from Taiwan to help me find a place.
 It took us about six months and she viewed about 50 units before we decided on this one.”

-The 29-year-old lives in a 1,300 sq ft five-room HDB flat in Bishan with his younger sister, Rainnie, 22.
+As of time of shoot, the celebrity was living in a 1,300 sq ft 5-room HDB flat in Bishan with his younger sister, Rainnie.

 She is also a stickler for detail.
 “To my mum, home is very important and it has to be comfortable, so she felt that if anything wasn’t nice, we had to change it,” he says.